 Interested in combining comfort, style and ethics as you walk through life?
 Put your best foot forward with these excellent options.

 Swedish Stockings is a brand aiming to mend the way we wear and discard our stockings.
 They recycle by-products from other nylon products and use solar power for a large part of their manufacturing process.
-They minimise their footprint by ensuring no extra water is used during production, their factories are zero-waste and all water in the dyeing process is purified and treated.
+They do not use excess water in production.
+Their factories are zero-waste and all water in the dying process is purified and treated.

 Conscious Step believes that an ordinary purchase can have an extraordinary purpose.
-Their socks are made from organic cotton by farmers who are guaranteed minimum wage compliance, overtime compensation and freedom of association.
-No chemicals are used in its production processes and trees are planted to offset its environmental impact.
+They make their socks from organic cotton and guarantee their farmers minimum wage compliance, overtime compensation and freedom of association.
+They don’t use any harmful chemicals in their production process.
+They also offset their environmental impact by tree planting initiatives.
 Conscious Step really is a front-runner when it comes to ethical brands.

 The brainchild of New Zealand designer Kate Sylvester, this brand uses organic cotton and organic merino wool to create style and comfort.
-They’re reducing their carbon emissions by using a carbon neutral energy provider and nearly all of their pieces are made in New Zealand.
+They reduce their carbon emissions by using a carbon-neutral energy provider.
+As well as this, they amke nearly all of their pieces in New Zealand.

 We spend a huge amount of our time in bed – make the most of it with these cute and conscious sleepwear brands.